Cover Image

 General Writing Guidelines

-The manuscript should be prepared in MS Word format (.docx) on A4 (21x29.7 cm) size paper.
-The font should be Times New Roman, with 2.5 cm margins on all sides, and the text should be justified.
+The manuscript must be prepared in MS Word format (.docx) on A4 paper (21 x 29.7 cm).
+The text should be formatted in Times New Roman, justified alignment, with 2.5 cm margins on all sides.

-The manuscript should include the following sections in order: Title Page, Abstract, Keywords, Introduction, Method, Results, Discussion, Conclusion, Recommendations, Author Contribution, Conflict of Interest, Ethical Statement, Acknowledgment (optional), References, and Appendices (if applicable).
+The manuscript should include the following sections in order: Title Page, Abstract, Keywords, Introduction, Method, Results, Discussion, References, and Appendices (if applicable).

 Word Limit